rootzoll/konfetti-app/README.md

 - this first draft and mockups: https://github.com/rootzoll/konfetti-app/blob/master/concept/app-mockups.pdf
 - first code commit: ionic hybrid app template

+After 2 weeks of free time spend on the project:

+- an almost ready click-prototype of the app - this will be awesome :)

 ## Next Steps

-user building dummy, backend design, ...
+user building backend design and implementaion, ...

 See OpenTasks here: https://trello.com/b/4xAQTPd0/konfetti (maybe tool of orga will change later on)

 ## Join & Meet

-If you are a coder, designer or a helping hand on location - feel free to join in - Newcomers welcome.
+If you are a coder, designer or a helping hand on location - feel free to join in - newcomers welcome.

-Next Meetup after the refugee hackathon will be at Bitcoin Stammtisch Berlin, 5th Nov @Room77/Kreuzberg, around 8pm

-And also meet and hack at the Chaos Communication Congress 2015 between christmas and new years at Hamburg.
+We like to meet at the Migration Hub Berlin but will also be around at the Chaos Communication Congress 2015 between christmas and new years at Hamburg.